Higher-order Hall response arises from octupole order and scalar spin chirality in a noncollinear antiferromagnet: Results

 Now we perform the measurements of transverse resistance on the (111) plane while sweeping the magnetic field in the plane along different in-plane crystallographic directions (Figs.~\ref{fig:THE}(b-c)).
 We observe two important features: (1) AHE-like signals, representing a step in the measured resistance, and (2) topological Hall-like (THE) signals, which are additional features only appearing in the low field regime which we will discuss later.
-Our data can be fitted well to equation (\ref{Eq:fit}),
+Our data can be fitted well to equation (\ref{Eq:fit}), \begin{linenomath*}

-where $R^\mathrm{Oct}_{xy}$ represents the maximum contribution coming from the octupole moment, and $R^\mathrm{SSC}_{xy}$ the maximum contribution of the scalar spin chirality, $B$ is the magnitude of the magnetic field, $B_c$ is the coercivity, $a$ is related to the slope of $R^\mathrm{Oct}_{xy}$ switching, and c is related to the width of the scalar spin chirality signal.
+\end{linenomath*} where $R^\mathrm{Oct}_{xy}$ represents the maximum contribution coming from the octupole moment, and $R^\mathrm{SSC}_{xy}$ the maximum contribution of the scalar spin chirality, $B$ is the magnitude of the magnetic field, $B_c$ is the coercivity, $a$ is related to the slope of $R^\mathrm{Oct}_{xy}$ switching, and c is related to the width of the scalar spin chirality signal.

-The observation of AHE-like signal in such coplanar geometry is a nontrivial finding as it is strictly prohibited in regular FMs.
-However, it is a signature that applied magnetic fields can access one of the components of $\vec{Q}_{T_{1g}}$ depending on the direction of the magnetic field-sweep with respect to the crystal axis (Figs.~1(c-d)) which is further evident following the red curve in Fig.~\ref{fig:THE}(h) that exhibits a roughly 120$^{\circ}$ angular dependence, consistent with our theoretical predictions (Fig.~\ref{fig:1}).
-The error-bars in the data points represent the standard deviation in five different measurements.
+The observation of AHE-like signal in such coplanar geometry is a nontrivial finding as all but the highest coplanar anisotropies will not manifest a dipole contribution of this form.
+As such coplanar anisotropies do not exist in this material, the observed signal implies that applied magnetic fields can access one of the components of $\vec{Q}_{T_{1g}}$ depending on the direction of the magnetic field-sweep with respect to the crystal axis (Figs.~1(c-d)).
+This is further evident following the red curve in Fig.~\ref{fig:THE}(h) that exhibits a roughly 120$^{\circ}$ angular dependence, consistent with our theoretical predictions (Fig.~\ref{fig:1}).
+The error-bars in the data points represent the standard deviation for five different measurements.